 Just because they have insurance doesn’t mean that you always need to file an injury claim through the insurance company.
 Insurance providers use insurance policies that function as an agreement between them and the store they represent.
 With that policy between them, it is up to them to figure out who is going to pay for damages, not you.

 When you are injured in an accident at a store, such as a slip and fall in a supermarket, you can take the store to court in a lawsuit and let their insurance company represent them, or file a third-party insurance claim.
 Ultimately, it is up to you whether you will file an insurance claim or a lawsuit.
 There are many factors that go into which will cover your needs, and our Baltimore personal injury attorneys can help guide you through these kinds of decisions.

 How to File a Lawsuit Against a Store in Baltimore, MD

 The actual process of suing a store for injuries will begin with the drafting of a complaint, then you will file the complaint with the court and serve the defendant store with a copy of the complaint.
 Your Baltimore personal injury lawyer can help you with every step of this process.

 The initial complaint will lay out the basic facts of what happened and how the store is responsible for your injuries.
 From there, the store will have their lawyers respond to deny fault or put up other defenses.
 From there, the court will move the case through various legal motions and stages in the case, but your case is already officially “filed” by this point.

-Once your case has been filed, your lawyer can handle the in-court and out-of-court aspects of your case.
+Once your case has been filed, your Maryland personal injury lawyer can handle the in-court and out-of-court aspects of your case.
 There will be many additional tasks outside of court, such as depositions and interviews with the store’s lawyers.
 Your attorney will walk you through these processes and help fight to have your best interests taken care of.

 Settlements vs. Awards at Trial for Lawsuits Against Stores and Shops in Baltimore